au-rmr/aurmr_tahoma/tahoma_description/README.md

 ### End-effector camera (eye in hand)

 Use moveit_calibration.
+If you haven't already done so, clone move_it calibration into your src directory and rebuild your catkin_ws.
 Place the calibration target statically in the scene.

 * Sensor frame: camera_hand_link (root of camera system)
 * Object frame: handeye_target